 Silence Your Inner Critic

 In order to care for ourselves we must first recognise and banish the inner critic.
-That inner ‘mean girl’, ‘critic’, ‘judge’, ‘saboteur’ or whatever you call it, (I call mine ‘The Committee’) serves us at certain times in our life.
-But at others it undermines our dreams.
-This is that voice that always casts doubt on what your inspiration, your actions or even just you.
+That inner judge, ‘mean girl’, ‘critic’, ‘saboteur’ or whatever you call it, (I call mine ‘The Committee’) serves us at certain times in our life.
+But at others it undermines our dreams and can keep us locked down in limiting thoughts.
+This is voice in your head that always casts doubt on your inspiration, your actions or even just you.

 It can be hard to know how to begin the process of self care.
 Here are a few suggestions.